Childs Charitable Trust

 Reapplication Policy

-Organizations that have been funded within the past 3 years may reapply.
-Organizations not funded within the past 3 years are typically unable to apply during periods when the Trust is closed to new applicants.
-When closed, previously unfunded organizations should not contact the Trust to request funding until the application status is reviewed (typically October each year).
+Organisations that have been funded within the past 3 years may reapply.
+Organisations not funded within the past 3 years are typically unable to apply during periods when the Trust is closed to new applicants.
+When closed, previously unfunded organisations should not contact the Trust to request funding until the application status is reviewed (typically October each year).

 Application Success Factors